saswat-53/project-managment/README.md

 - **Task Comments & Replies** — Threaded 2-level comment system with inline edit, reply toggle, and permission-based delete
 - **File Attachments (Cloudflare R2)** — Upload files directly to R2 via presigned URLs; attachments stored per-task with metadata
 - **AI Task Plan Generation** — DeepSeek-powered two-pass LLM that reads your linked GitHub repo, selects relevant files, and generates a structured `plan.md` per task; cached on the task and re-generatable on demand
+- **AI Agent Executor** — Autonomous agent that reads the generated plan, fetches relevant files from your GitHub repo, rewrites each file via DeepSeek, commits the changes to a feature branch, and opens a pull request — all from a single "Execute Plan" button; humans review the PR before anything merges

 ### Project Views
 | View | Description |